biocore/qiime/doc/install.rst

 RDP_JAR_PATH Environment Variable
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you plan to use the RDP classifier for taxonomy assignment you must also define an RDP_JAR_PATH variable.
-If you have the RDP classifier jar file (``rdp_classifier-2.0.jar``) in ``/home/qiime_user/app`` you can do this with the following command""
+If you have the RDP classifier jar file (``rdp_classifier-2.0.jar``) in ``/home/qiime_user/app`` you can do this with the following command:

 ::